Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Downside analysis:  Since people who don't want to breed and who aren't loyal to the Commonwealth are liabilities to the "Consensus", the expansion of this technology increases the rate of at which society produces maladapted ejectees.
 	7. Mechanism proposal:  ...which is a benefit if you think that murdering people is a good way to get rid of the ones who are "useless" and "not contributing"!
 The high rate of serial killers are just a necessary counterbalance to prevent "stagnation"!
 	8. Downside analysis:  Average lifespans drop despite the continued deployment of life extension technologies.
 Increasingly numerous people become increasingly disposable as sex becomes weaponized.
-	9. Mechanism proposal:  A blind eye attitude to child molestation promotes early sexualization.
-From there, you ban abortion, restrict contraceptives, and force rape victims to marry their rapists, just like ancient human cultures on Earth did.
+	9. Mechanism proposal:  A blind eye attitude to child molestation also promotes early sexualization.
+From there, you ban abortion, restrict contraceptives, and maybe even force rape victims to marry their rapists like ancient human cultures on Earth did.
 Voila!
 The population grows.
 Your expanded voting block will not be defeated; behold the reality of democratic governance.
 	10. Bureaucratic waste analysis:  Almost totally non-literal.
 This hires a few bureaucrats to promote childbearing and a few secret agents to ruin dissidents.
 From there, it's all about breaking the will of people who want to do things with their lives other than raise kids.
 Boring people who actually want to do paperwork are NOT sexy... and with society busily "avoiding stagnation", they're soon cycled out of the gene pool.
 	11. Utopic rating:  0/5
 	12. Public protection rating:  2/5
 	13. Technological smoothness:  5/5
 	14. Technological extremophilia:  1/5
+	15. Stress/Boredom rating:  3/5 (Eustress)
-	15. Kind of person most protected:  People who want to raise kids for the glory of their race.
+	16. Kind of person most protected:  People who want to raise kids for the glory of their race.
+	17. Special categories:  Hypersmooth, Homogenizing, Nightmare
+	18. Conversion potential:  Hopefully, none.
 28. Reproductive mandate
 	1. Authorial protest:  This breaks the law of love!
 	2. Mechanism proposal:  Muslim prohibitions against degeneracy, plus taxes on the faithless and the childless.